asyncapi/spec/spec/asyncapi.md

 Describes a trait that MAY be applied to a [Message Object](#messageObject).
 This object MAY contain any property from the [Message Object](#messageObject), except `payload` and `traits`.

-If you're looking to apply traits to an operation, see the [Operation Trait Object](#operationTraitObject).

 ##### Fixed Fields

 Field Name | Type | Description